roboshoes/grunt-json-bake/README.md

 If the `resultType` is `string`, then the file content is included as a string.
 If the file content consists of multiple lines you can define the `separator` to connect the lines.

+#### options.variables
+Type: `Object` with keys and values.
+Default value: `"{}"` (empty object).

+This is used to define variables that will be replaced by their corresponding values.
+The variables can be used anywhere in the json file(s), by wrapping the variable name with "@".

 ### Usage Examples